Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 3-B: Rise to Power of a Modern “King of the North” (11:24-25)

-Again, similar to how it happened with Hitler, the Antichrist will enter “peaceably, even into the richest places of the province”.
-This is rather unusual since it is the richer areas of a nation that are always the most protected and most vigorously defended against invasion.
+He will enter “peaceably, even into the richest places of the province”.
+This is rather unusual since it is the richer areas of a nation that are most protected and vigorously defended against invasion.
 So it would appear from this verse 24 that the Antichrist – similar to how it happened for Hitler in his early days – will be received with open arms into this nation which, presumably, is further away from his home base and located somewhere in the Mid East.

 Now it doesn’t necessarily follow from all of this that Syria is the “small nation” and “province”, or that Syria will play the “king of the North” role.
 But regardless of that, it looks, from the way events are moving in the Mid East these days, like Syria is going to play a major role in future Mid East conflicts and will have little other choice but to operate under the sponsorship and direction of her powerful northern neighbor.
 Syria hosts Russia’s only military base outside of the former Soviet Union, and as we can see in current news, Russia is not about to allow Syria to be dominated by western powers, especially the U.S.

-(Well, these are just a few suggestions about what the prophecy means; at this point though, it is mostly conjecture, and we won’t really know the outcome until these future events unfold.
-But in the meantime these speculations are interesting to reflect on.)
+[Well, these (and following commentary) are just a few suggestions about what these somewhat mysterious prophetic words mean; at this point though, it is mostly conjecture, and we won’t really know the outcome until these future events unfold.
+But in the meantime these speculations are interesting to reflect on.]

-So here again we have another indication that this section of Gabriel’s message pertains not to the ancient past, but to the distant and modern day future.
+So here again this peaceable entry strategy is another indication that this section of Gabriel’s message pertains not to the ancient past, but to the distant and modern day future.
 It is much easier in the modern day to prepare the hearts of people ahead of time for conquest – through propaganda or media manipulation and through lavishing wealth on them – and so “enter peaceably” rather than engage in a big military confrontation.

-The “king of the North” will also want to use the financial weapon, but instead of exploiting the wealth of the “province”, he does just the opposite and disperses it. . . not out of any great concern for that nation or for mankind, but because he needs this “small number of people” so that he can “become strong”.
+Whether or not the Antichrist will have any real concern for that nation is doubtful, since it seems he’s just using this “small number of people” so that he can “become strong”.
 (11:23) Perhaps he’ll need to use that nation as a beachhead or staging ground from which he can make his invasion of Israel and the Middle East.

-Although such policies are much needed in the world and would appear to be very just, it is well to remember that the power-brokers promoting such plans will be doing it mostly as a tactic for getting a tighter grip on the reins of world power.
-They are, we could say, the “descendants” of their ancestors who originally caused, or allowed to fester, the problems of unfair income distribution and oppression of the poor.
-So they will be “solving” the problems created by their forebears – not so much out of a sense of right, but because such policies will better serve their own interests in a changed world situation..
+Although such policies are much needed in the world and would appear to be very just, it is well to remember that the power-brokers promoting such plans will be doing it with the aim of getting a tighter grip on the reins of world power.

 For awhile these reforms will give their totalitarian rule a benign façade.
-Whether or not they will actually implement such a tax scheme we don’t know, but one thing is certain: it makes a great platform or promise which a politically astute leader (the Antichrist) can use to create a wave of euphoric hysteria and thereby gain the favor of the masses.
+How successful the new wealth re-distribution scheme will be, we don’t know, but one thing is certain: it makes a great platform or promise which a politically astute leader (the Antichrist) can use to create a wave of euphoric hysteria and thereby gain the favor of the masses.

 Whatever happens in the initial stages of the Antichrist’s popularity, and despite whatever promises he makes, or even delivers on, we can be sure the new regime will show its true colors eventually, especially when it tries to force its secular religion of materialism and man-worship on the world.
 What seemed at first like benign dictatorship will devolve into oppressive tyranny.